What's New

 * * * * *

-A fan requested we reprint this, so with tongue inplanted in cheek(s), here it is, edited down to a more condensed form.
+A fan requested we reprint this, so with tongue in cheek(s), here it is for your enjoyment:

 Everyone at the musicians’ consortium was amazed but not surprised when it was revealed that Director Steve ‘The Steward’ was to be honored as one of the first three inductees into the Unheralded and Independent Artists Now Here Hall of Fame.
 [Article follows]